Services — London

 Most bee hotels are bought off a shelf, installed once, and never checked again.
 The majority go partially or completely unused because they are the wrong design, in the wrong position, or facing the wrong direction.
 We do it differently.

 Species-matched design.
-We choose tube diameters, nesting materials, and structure types based on which bee species are present or expected on your site — not a generic catalogue selection.
+We choose tube diameters, nesting materials, and structure types based on which bee species are present, or expected on your site.

 Correct siting.
-Cavity-nesting bees need south or south-east facing structures at the right height, sheltered from rain.
+Cavity-nesting bees need south or south-east facing structures at the right height, at least 1m off the ground.
 Ground-nesting bees need south-facing bare soil or sand in a sunny position.
 We assess your site and install accordingly.

 Annual maintenance.
-Bee hotels accumulate parasites and mould over time.
-We check and clean structures every autumn — replacing materials where needed — so they remain healthy and attractive to bees year after year.
+Bee hotels can accumulate parasites and mould over time.
+We check and remove structures every autumn to clean and overwinter — replacing materials where needed — so they remain healthy and attractive to bees year after year.
+Each spring we reinstall them in preparation for the coming season.

 Occupancy monitoring.
 Each survey visit records which structures are being used, by which species, and at what stage in the nesting cycle.
 This data feeds into your monitoring reports.

 Integrated with planting.
-Nesting habitat only works if foraging habitat is close by.
+Nesting habitat only works if foraging habitat is close by from early spring.
 We design nesting structures as part of a complete habitat approach — always in conjunction with our planting recommendations.

 How it works